debmaj2/MindMyTone/README.md

 >>E-mail: debmaj2in@gmail.com

 Details of this ptoject is updated regularly in the https://github.com/debmaj2/MindMyTone/edit/Introductory-Branch-(by-the-author)/ branch of the project.
-The master branch is updated once a mojor change is made.
+The master branch is updated once a major change is made.